Getting A Better Understanding Of Fine Motor Skills

 Book Your Appointment With New Horizons Wellness Services Today

 If your child is struggling with their fine motor skills, it can cause issues for them both now and later in life.
+We can help.

 At New Horizons Wellness Services, a pediatric therapy clinic in Tigard Oregon, we offer pediatric occupational therapy, pediatric speech therapy, and social skills group therapy for a variety of health concerns, including fine motor skills.
+Book your appointment with New Horizons Wellness Services today.

 Yours in Health,